 Plaid

-However today, plaid is used to refer to a variety of chekered and boxed patterns, including both check and tartan designs mentioned above.
+Today, however, plaid is used to refer to a variety of checkered and boxed patterns, including both check and tartan designs mentioned above.

-The term is still used differently depending on where you live.
-Here in the U.S., plaid has become a sort of a catch-all term for patterns inspired by traditional tartan and check designs.
-Plaids have also many more variations and no strict rules as far as how the stripes and bands should repeat on the horizontal and vertical axes.
+The term is still used differently depending where you live.
+Here in the U.S., plaid has become a sort of catch-all term for patterns inspired by traditional tartan and check designs.
+Plaids also have many more variations and no strict rules as far as how the stripes and bands should repeat on the horizontal and vertical axes.

 Plaid Pattern Examples